f-schroeder/101worker/README.md

 # Work Distribution

-Darius: Basic Setup of Smell-Detection
+Darius (dath): Basic Setup of Smell-Detection

-Martin: Expand Smell-Detection to 101conpany-Files
+Martin (martins): Expand Smell-Detection to 101conpany-Files

-Sophia: Tests
+Sophia (skramer): Tests

-Nikolas: Wiki, Readme
+Nikolas (nwitt): Wiki, Readme

-Felix: Basic Setup of Smell-Detection, smellsPerContribution-Module
+Felix (fschroeder): Basic Setup of Smell-Detection, smellsPerContribution-Module

 Please note that there aren't commits by every team-member in this GitHub-repostitory, because we switched from GitLab to GitHub during development.
 To see all commits, please also refer to the corresponding GitLab-repository: https://gitlab.uni-koblenz.de/licor42/assignment2 (no longer up-to-date)